mj8w/except/README.md

 - which exceptions are raised at each level
 - which exceptions still escape after local `try`/`except` handling
 - which exceptions are swallowed before they reach the caller
-- which known library calls are summarized from curated rules
+- which builtins, stdlib calls, and library calls are backed by summaries
+- which imported Python modules can be traversed from real source
 - which calls remain unresolved and need human attention

 The main audience is Python developers who want a fast first pass before making